 Surgical (perioperative) prophylaxis: Preoperative administration in surgical procedures that are classified as clean contaminated or potentially contaminated (eg, cesarean section, abdominal or vaginal hysterectomy, transurethral surgery, biliary tract surgery, GI surgery).

 Urinary tract infections: Treatment of urinary tract infections caused by E. coli, Klebsiella spp. (including K. pneumoniae), P. mirabilis and Proteus spp. (which may include the organisms now called Proteus vulgaris, Providencia rettgeri, and Morganella morganii).

 Hypersensitivity to cefotetan, any component of the formulation, or other cephalosporins; previous cephalosporin-associated hemolytic anemia

-Susceptible infections: IM, IV: 1-6 g daily in divided doses every 12 hours; usual dose: 1-2 g every 12 hours for 5-10 days; 1-2 g may be given every 24 hours for urinary tract infection; Note: Due to high rates of B. fragilis group resistance, not recommended for the treatment of community-acquired intra-abdominal infections (Solomkin, 2010)
+Susceptible infections: IM, IV: Usual dose: 1 to 2 g every 12 hours; for life-threatening infections use 3 g IV every 12 hours (maximum dose/day: 6 g; for IM use, manufacturer’s labeling includes a maximum dose of up to 4 g/day); Note: Due to high rates of B. fragilis group resistance, not recommended for the treatment of community-acquired intra-abdominal infections (IDSA [Solomkin 2010])